MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-commandline.md

   `serversetup.exe /quiet /uninstall`

-4. Offline install requires .cab files that provide open-source distributions and other dependencies.
+4. Unattended offline install requires .cab files that provide open-source distributions and other dependencies.
 The `/offline` parameter instructs setup to look for the .cab files on the local system.
 By default, setup looks for the .cab files in the `%temp%` directory of local admin, but you could also set the media directory if the .cab files are in a different folder.
 For more information and .cab download links, see [Offline installation](machine-learning-server-windows-offline.md).

-  `rserversetup.exe /offline /mediadir="D:/Public/CABS`
+  `serversetup.exe /quiet /offline /mediadir="D:/Public/CABS`

 <a name="cab-files"></a>

-## 9.3 CAB files for unattended installation
+## 9.3 CAB file list

+For unattended setup or offline setup, copy the .cab files to either the setup user's temp directory (**C:\Users\<user-name>\AppData\Local\Temp**) or to a folder specified via the `/mediadir` flag.

 | Component | Download | Used for |
 |-----------|----------|----------|